cscart/docs/developer_guide/api/entities/languages.rst

   PUT /api/languages/3/

 Pass the fields with the language details in the HTTP request body in accordance with the passed ``Content-Type``.
-None of the fields are required.
+The ``lang_code`` field is required.

 ------------
 Example JSON